Vein Treatment Options Los Angeles

 Dr. R. Dishakjian is a board certified anesthesiologist and a phlebologist with a long surgical operating room experience.
 Moreover, Dr. Dishakjian is a cosmetic surgeon and an expert in cosmetic lasers.
 Accordingly, besides being treated by an expert phlebologist, you can be assured of the best possible cosmetic outcome.
 Please read the online reviews written by our patients and call us to schedule a consultation with Dr. Dishakjian.

-What to Expect from Your Vein Center
+What to Expect from Your Vein Clinic

 Each patient requires an individualized treatment strategy based on his or her unique circumstances.
 A systematic approach to evaluation and assessment helps guide a vein doctor workup the eventual treatment plan.